-The CDC was utilizing an outdated database program to enter the budget for over 3,000 projects with 250 account line items and almost 600 employees.
-This system had minimal interface with PeopleSoft Financials and no interface with the PeopleSoft Human Resources Management System (HRMS).
-LACDC’s budget is done on a very detailed level by project and by account.
+LACDA was previously utilizing an outdated database program to enter the budget for over 3,000 projects with 250 account line items and almost 600 employees.
+This system had a minimal interface with PeopleSoft Financials and no interface with the PeopleSoft Human Resources Management System (HRMS).
+LACDA's budget is done on a very detailed level by project and by account.
 Each employee was tasked with up to ten project allocations resulting in significant time spent inputting information into the systems.
-By integrating the backend HRMS with Board, these inputs were automatically populated saving the CDC a significant amount of time and manual work.

 “The other systems were uninspiring, for the most part out of the box and would have required approximately $450,000 or more in customization to meet our needs.
 Board has the flexibility to be built how the user wants it.
-Given that our agency is very dynamic and consistently changing, Board software was a perfect match for CDC,” said Karen Ramirez, Manager Executive Office of Budget.
+Given that our agency is very dynamic and consistently changing, Board software was a perfect match for LACDA,” said Karen Ramirez, Manager, Executive Office of Budget.

-Implementation was completed within five months.
-Neubrain’s (a certified Board Partner) two consultants and CDCs own were all involved in the design, implementation and testing of the system.
+The implementation was completed within five months.
+Two consultants from Neubrain (a certified Board Partner) and LACDA's own consulting team were involved in the design, implementation, and testing of the system.
 Neubrain’s consultants worked diligently from June 2009 through October 2009.
-It was a short timeline as the CDC typically commences the budget process in October of each year; they were able to complete the design and implementation which resulted in a reduced timeframe for budget completion.
-Neubrain’s consultants developed the three modules for salary, operating and allocations - the building blocks of the implementation.
+It was a short timeline as LACDA typically commences the budget process in October of each year; they were able to complete the design and implementation which resulted in a reduced timeframe for budget completion.
+Neubrain’s consultants developed the three modules for salary, operating, and allocations - the building blocks of the implementation.
 The ability to interface with PeopleSoft Financials and HRMS were vital in the implementation.
-This interface was setup to run on a nightly basis.
+This interface was set up to run on a nightly basis.

 One of the major benefits of Board was the daily interface from the PeopleSoft Financials and HRMS systems.
-The actuals were loaded into Board and with the superior reporting capabilities LACDC was able to create customized reporting for Management within minutes.
-In addition, the interface with HRMS allows all the data by employee to be loaded into the Board system by project with current salary, and in turn, the system automatically calculates merit and benefits.
-As a result, this has saved analysts several days of data entry.
+The actuals were loaded into Board and with its inbuilt reporting capabilities, LACDA was able to create customized reporting for the management team within minutes.
+In addition, the interface with HRMS allows all employee data to be automatically loaded into the Board system by project along with current salary, with the system automatically calculating merit and benefits.
+This saves analysts several days of data entry.

 Initially the implementation only impacted all Budget Analysts.
-A few years later, LACDC would use Board to enter fleet mileage as well - impacting another 65 employees for a total of over 80 employees using the Board system.
+A few years later, LACDA would use Board to enter fleet mileage as well - impacting another 65 employees and bring the total number of users to more than 80.